nvf manual

 Try it out

 Thanks to the portability of Nix, you can try out nvf without actually installing it to your machine.
 Below are the commands you may run to try out different configurations provided by this flake.
-As of v0.5, three configurations are provided:
+As of v0.5, two specialized configurations are provided:

 You may try out any of the provided configurations using the nix run command on a system where Nix is installed.